How to Deal With an Angry Husband Without Sacrificing Your Dignity

 - Don't try to take the reigns.
 Don't try to control your husband's anger.
 First things first with this, don't focus on trying to change him, because you can't.
 Only he can.
 All you can do is control how you react to it and what it does to you on your end.
 In other words, he can spit fire but you can shield yourself from letting it burn you.

-- Remember: Angry men suffer too.
+- Anger is a form of great suffering.
 When a man abuses a woman, he abuses himself too.
-Initially, anger makes a man feel powerful and in control—but it burns him from within.
-Eventually, that stereotypical sense of "manliness" has a boomerang effect on the man's physical and spiritual health.
-Try to be more understanding of this, since it may be a result of a vicious cycle
+Initially, anger makes a man feel powerful and in control but it slowly burns and consumes him from within.
+Eventually, that stereotypical sense of "manliness" has a boomerang effect on the man's physical and spiritual health and he agonizes a great deal without ever acknowledging or letting it show.
+This results in a vicious cycle.
+If you can see it for what it is then things can seem a bit less personal and more of a lesson about the causes of human suffering.

 - Anger is a weakness.
-Despite how it's often portrayed in our culture, anger is not a strength.
+Despite how it is often portrayed in our culture, anger is not a strength - it is a weakness.
 My spiritual teacher has a saying I really like on this topic, "Big dogs don't bark.
 They don't need to."
 Strong and confident men don't need to bark, only the insecure and fearful ones do.
-It helps to remember this as you are dealing with your angry husband.
+The real question should be - what is he hiding behind his anger?

-Quick psychology tip: A man may get angry at his wife for showing emotions that he himself is suppressing and is afraid to show.
-So when you start crying over things, it may evoke the same feeling inside, and the little voice in his head may say: “Men don’t cry.”
+Quick tip: A man may get angry at his wife for showing emotions that he himself is suppressing and is afraid to show.
+For example, if you start crying, it may evoke the same feeling inside, and the little voice in his head may say: “Men don’t cry.”
 So what you may get in return is an angry outburst that will attempt to suppress your cry.
-That's all that is—his little voice talking and not his actual, active voice of the man who loves you and claims himself as your life partner.
+At the moment it is his inner insecurities that are doing the talking, not the man who loves you and claims himself as your life partner.

 Techniques to Deal with an Angry Husband